 But, the four-two-one mixture is not ideal for every situation.
 For those projects that require even extreme compressive strength — the floor of a diesel engine mechanic shop, for example, — a greater amount of rock is required: maybe a five-two-one-and-a-half mix.
 For projects that will not require concrete with high compressive strength, but a great degree of workability — a garden fountain, for example, — more sand and less rock is best: a two-four-one mix possibly.

 The biggest x-factor in concrete, water is an unpredictable variable.
-The amount of water required depends on the air temperature outside, the humidity, the amount of direct sunlight and the concrete mix ratio.
-The most important thing to remember about water is that the more there is in concrete mix proportions, the weaker the cement’s cured tensile strenght, adhesive strenght.
+The amount of water required depends on the air temperature outside, the humidity, the amount of direct sunlight, and the concrete mix ratio.
+The most important thing to remember about water is that the more there is in concrete mix proportions, the weaker the cement’s cured tensile strength, adhesive strength.
 Ideally, the least amount of water possible is the best if strong adhesion is a high priority.

-But, again, sometimes there are situations where where workability is a higher priority than structural integrity and water is the secret to workabilty.
+But, again, sometimes there are situations where where workability is a higher priority than structural integrity and water is the secret to workability.

 Concrete Mix Proportions Notes to Remember